 At this writing, Barry is on the road with Joey Travolta, Dale Oprandy and Katy Kurtzman teaching film arts to special needs children through Joey's Summer Film Camp.
 By the end of August, they will have traveled to four cities: Walnut Creek, CA., Pittsburgh, PA., Tenafly, NJ., and Detroit, Michagan.
 Two weeks are spent in each citie developing and shooting three seven minute films for three separate groups of kids.
 It is an awe inspiring experience.

-All American Speakers is a speakers bureau and booking agency providing information on booking Barry Pearl for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Barry Pearl speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Barry Pearl for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Barry Pearl speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Barry Pearl, an inspirational motivational speaker. bio for Barry Pearl agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Barry Pearl